 - The book can be:

-- Fiction (no children’s books)
+- fiction (no children’s books),

-- Narrative non-fiction (no instructional or self-help books)
+- narrative non-fiction (no instructional or self-help books),

-- The winning author must be able to travel to Wellesley, MA for two public events in October 2016, one at MassBay Community College and one in the town of Wellesley.
+- The winning author must be able to travel to Wellesley, MA for two public events in October 2019, one at MassBay Community College and one potentially in the town of Wellesley.
 The events consist of a college talk and master class on Massachusetts Bay’s Wellesley campus, as well as a public talk with a community library partner, within one day.